 Setting up the L565 doesn’t require any special tools or know-how, and is fairly straightforward.
 Users can print and scan from their PCs and laptops by installing the drivers provided on the disk or downloaded from the Epson support website.
 For those looking to print via the mobile option, you can do so by means of the follows apps: Epson iPrint, Epson Email Print, Remote Print Driver, Scan to Cloud, Apple® AirPrint™, Google Cloud Print™, and Mopria™ Print Service.
 The only tricky part of setup is filling the Ink Tank System, which requires users to get their hands a little dirty.
 But other than opening the tank compartments and pouring the ink, there isn’t anything technical about it.

 As with many of the other printers in the L-series range, purchasing the Epson L565 requires a small initial investment, with prices around the R4,500 mark.
 Thanks to Epson’s patented ITS, however, printing costs are the lowest in the business (when using the manufacturers products), with a (moderate) usage average of two years of printing before needing to replace any ink, which equates to 4,000 pages in black and white, and 6,500 combined pages from its colour inks.

-Given the above, the L565 is a very good printer, and especially useful for small businesses where printing a regular daily occurrence.
+Given the above, The EcoTank L565 Wireless Inkjet Printer is a very good printer and especially useful for small businesses where printing a regular daily occurrence.
 While it isn’t the fastest in pages per minute, nor the highest quality in terms of scanning, it does the job required from most users.